missinglink/huntsman/README.md

 ## A super simple web spider

-Huntsman take one or more 'seed' urls with the `spider.add()` method.
+Huntsman takes one or more 'seed' urls with the `spider.add()` method.

 Once the process is kicked off with `spider.start()`, it will take care of extracting links from the page and following only the pages we want.